Aditya-Nagariya/Aditya-Nagariya/README.md

 - 🔭 I’m currently working on Making my problem solving skills better

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Python & DSA

 - 👨‍💻 All of my projects are available at [Aditya-Nagariya](https://github.com/Aditya-Nagariya)

-- 🤔 I’m looking for help with ...Android/IOS/Flutter
+- 🤔 I’m looking for help with ...Competative Programming

 - 💬 Ask me about Anything

-- 📫 How to reach me niscivous@gmail.com
+- 📫 How to reach me adityanagariyav@gmail.com

 - ⚡ Fun fact: “Design is not just what it looks like and feels like.
 Design is how it works.”